pgrill/guidelines/react/README.rst

 components fall in one of those two categories.
-Files inside the :code:`components` directory can be organized within sub-directories using the structure you see more fit, but each component must live in a file of its own and container components' files must have the :code:`container` suffix in their names.
+Files inside the :code:`components` directory can be organized within sub-directories using the structure you see more fit, but each component must live in a file of its own and container components' files must be in the :code:`containers` directory.

 **The render method**